-(an excerpt from a new release, "Mary - The Chosen Woman", from Quranic Literacy Institute)
+( An excerpt from "Mary - The Chosen Woman", from Quranic Literacy Institute )

 Every culture in the world has the memory of people who came to them to remind us that our Humanity,what makes us human is a very recent and very delicate aquisition.This Gift has been given to us in trust.We see and admire ancient ruins in Egypt,Turkey,Greece,Mexico etc ,etc.These people too, excelled at the sciences and had cities of unparalelled riches and beauty,but where are they now?
 These ruins ,are they not muted testamonials to the incredible heights of arrogance and hubris we are capable of?
 Some day there will be tourists visiting the ruins of our cities,they will dig up huge bulldozers and tanks and wonder as to what happened to us,where are they now and what happened to them ??